dormeir999/Clustering-Search-Queries/README.md

 ## Installation

-1. Set the first bulk of configurations in the configs.yaml file.
+1. In configs.yaml file, set the production configurations (first bulk). see `Changing Running Parameters` below for more info.
 2. Install the relevant modules:

 `pip install importlib`<br>